WHATS HOT

 Although most people celebrate the festival of Holi in the right spirit, some use the festival as an opportunity for rowdy and rash behavior.
 It’s important to stay alert and keep yourself away from gatherings you’re not comfortable with.

 During Holika Dahan, keep yourself at a safe distance – if it gets too smoky, move to a ventilated place.
-Apply a thin layer of oil or moisturizer on your face and exposed parts of your body to protect your skin.
-Wear full-sleeve to reduce the exposure of your body to harmful colors.
+Apply a thin layer of oil or moisturizer on your face and exposed parts of your body to protect your skin. full-sleeve to reduce the exposure of your body to harmful colors.
 And finally, don’t let the colors stay too long on your body – wash them before they dry!

 This may be the best Holi yet – but only if you keep things in balance!